AlexandraLuiza/AlexandraLuiza/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/alexandraluiza/)

 I'm Luiza, a passionate front-end developer and an enthusiast UI/UX designer.
-My passion for design and sofware lies with the wish to help people create their dream websites.
+My passion for design and software lies with the wish to help people create their dream websites.

 ---
 **🎨 Design tools**